Module 5 – Get noticed locally

 Online directories

-Another very important step is to be listed in online directories like Google My Business, Bing Local and Yahoo Local.
+Another very important step is to be listed in online directories like Google Business Profile, Bing Local and Yahoo Local.
 Local businesses need to be seen by searchers in the neighborhood, on any device.
 Someone looking to buy in a specific location is usually ready to pull out his wallet—and you want to be his go-to shop.
 Every online directories has its own registration and verification process, but most work essentially the same way.

 Don’t forget that many searchers are on the go, looking for local results on smartphones.
 If your website can be found in the mobile search results it can be an important way to connect with customers.
 For more information about the installation of Google My Business, go to this module.